Dev2Forge/initvenv/view/howuse.md

 permalink: /view/howto
 ---

+In any case, you must have a requirements.txt file for PIP to detect the libraries.
+If you add the requirements.txt file after running `initvenv`, it won't have any effect.
+This is because at the time of [`initvenv`](https://github.com/Dev2Forge/Init-Venv/), it depends entirely on PIP commands, so when you run `pip check` without a requirements.txt file, it won't stop to search on its own.
+I will update this in a future version.

+Knowing this, the first step is to put a `requirements.txt` file in the working directory (You can safely omit it, then obviously you will have to use `pip install` — Again, if you don't add this —)

+---

 ### Method 1: Windows File Explorer (Recommended)

 For it to work, you must specify the path, either relative or absolute, that is: